- Blockchain Technology

 How is ICOStamp different from a digital signature?

 A standard digital signature (PKI-based) relies on certificate authorities, which can be revoked or discontinued.
-ICOStamp writes records to a public blockchain that no single entity controls, making the verification record permanent and independent of any centralized infrastructure.
+It writes records to a public blockchain that no single entity controls, making the verification record permanent and independent of any centralized infrastructure.

 Is ICOStamp suitable for small businesses?

 Yes.
-ICOStamp scales from individual freelancers stamping a handful of contracts per month to enterprise teams running high-volume batch logging workflows.
+It scales from individual freelancers stamping a handful of contracts per month to enterprise teams running high-volume batch logging workflows.
 Pricing tiers are available to match different usage levels, and the core verification functionality is accessible to users without technical blockchain knowledge.

 What file types does ICOStamp support?

-How do I get started with ICOStamp?
+How do I get started with icostamp.com?

-Create an account at icostamp.us, enable two-factor authentication, and use the Document Stamp tool for your first record.
+Create an account at icostamp.com, enable two-factor authentication, and use the Document Stamp tool for your first record.
 The process takes under five minutes for a single document.
 For batch workflows or API integration, the platform documentation walks through each setup step.

 What to Do Next